-Whether the Commission should open a formal rulemaking to adopt revisions to Direct Access rules in OAR Chapter 860, Division 038.
+Whether the Commission should adopt Staff's recommendation on Direct Access caps and open a formal rulemaking to adopt revisions to Direct Access rules in OAR Chapter 860, Division 038.

 Applicable Rule or Law

 Pursuant to ORS 756.060, the Commission "may adopt and amend reasonable and proper rules and regulations relative to all statutes administered by the commission and may adopt and publish reasonable and proper rules to govern proceedings and to regulate the mode and manner of all investigations and hearings of public utilities and telecommunications utilities and other parties before the commission."